denoland/dnt/README.md

 dnt should be able to target old versions of Node by specifying a `{ compilerOption: { target: ... }}` value in the build options (see [Node Target Mapping](https://github.com/microsoft/TypeScript/wiki/Node-Target-Mapping) for what target maps to what Node version).
 A problem though is that certain shims might not work in old versions of Node.

-If wanting to target a version of Node v14 and below, its recommend to use the `Deno.test`-only shim (described above) and then making use of the "redirects" feature to write Node-only files where you can handle differences.
+If wanting to target a version of Node v14 and below, its recommend to use the `Deno.test`-only shim (described above) and then making use of the "mappings" feature to write Node-only files where you can handle differences.
 Alternatively, see if changes to the shim libraries might make it run on old versions of Node.
 Unfortunately, certain features are impossible or infeasible to get working.

 See [this thread](https://github.com/denoland/node_deno_shims/issues/15) in node_deno_shims for more details.